 Still Human is an invitation to reflect on our capacity to relate to what’s new.
-David Altmejd, Mario Klingemann, Tomoo Gokita, Neo Rauch, Nina Saunders, Nam June Paik, Evru/Zush and Miriam Cahn, between others, feature in this dialogue on how we create, observe and interact with new developments.
+David Altmejd, Mario Klingemann, Tomoo Gokita, Neo Rauch, Nina Saunders, Nam June Paik, Evru/Zush and Miriam Cahn, among others, feature in this dialogue on how we create, observe and interact with new developments.

 The ongoing relationship between artistic creativity and technological advancement has enabled new routes to emerge in the visual arts.
 These are illustrated in Still Human through works by video art pioneer Nam June Paik or the AI-art of Mario Klingemann and Egor Kraft, among others.

 The Homo ludens significant appears through works such as Brick and Fingers by Nik Ramage, sculpture by Tony Matelli and the art of Juan Díaz-Faes, who plays around not only with materials such as ceramic but also algorithmic research.